courselab/snaskii21/doc/CONTRIBUTING.md

 It's important that every pull request fixes at least one issue.
 You can pick an issue that already exists or you can create one yourself, if you can't find one that addresses your problem.
-After an issue has been selected, assign yourself to it to notify other collaborators that you are taking care of it.
+After an issue has been selected, assign yourself so other collaborators can be aware that you are taking care of it.

 First step to make a contribution is creating a branch.
 The branch created must